thibaut-probst/mtgdeckbuild/README.md

   --side-include, -s    Consider cards to include for the sideboard (must be used with --include-cards/-i) --last-months LAST_MONTHS, -l LAST_MONTHS
-                        Only consider decks from the last given months (only for MTGTOP8)
+                        Only consider decks from the last given months (only for MTGTOP8) --maybeboard          Print Maybeboard (additional cards that are tied or minus one in terms of number of decks using them)
 ```

 ## Examples
+Legacy Burn average deck from MTGTOP8:
 ```
 $ python3 mtgdeckbuild.py
 Select a format: